Tuesday, March 24, 2026

-Every year, patients across the United States spend a combined 12 billion minutes filling out healthcare forms.
-That's the time equivalent of 22,800 human lifetimes spent hunched over clipboards in waiting rooms, writing their address for the third time that month, checking boxes they don't fully understand, and signing consent forms they'll never read.
+Every year, patients across the United States spend a combined billions of minutes per year (per AMA estimates) filling out healthcare forms.
+That's time spent hunched over clipboards in waiting rooms, writing their address for the third time that month, checking boxes they don't fully understand, and signing consent forms they'll never read.

 The irony is brutal: healthcare — the industry most obsessed with outcomes and efficiency — still collects its most critical data using processes that haven't fundamentally changed since the 1970s.